danidiaz/dep-t-value/README.md

 - Make your program logic take a `Value yourdatatype` record.

-- When assembling the global application environment, either
+- When assembling the global application environment,

     - Use `dataDirLoader` to define a `Loader` that searches for resource files by following the datatype's module path, and uses the dataype's name as file name.

-    - Use `resourceMapLoader` and `fileResource` to explicitly pair a resource file with your datatype.

-- Finally, "wire" the `Value yourdatatype` by using `fromResource`, `fromJSONResource` or similar functions.
+    - Build the `Value yourdatatype` by using functions form `Dep.Value.JSON` or `Dep.Value.Text`.

 ## Links